Explanation User Interfaces: A Systematic Literature Review: Background

-\begin{description} \item [Interpretable models] A small set of interpretable models (e.g., decision trees, decision rules, and linear models) can be used to explain more complex models by approximating their global or local behaviour.
-For example, a decision tree can approximate a complex model behaviour, allowing its interpretation as a chain of \texttt{if-then-else} rules.
+\begin{description} \item [Interpretable models] A small set of interpretable models,\revi{ such as \textit{decision trees} and \textit{decision rules},} can be used to explain more complex models by approximating their global or local behaviour.
+For example, a decision tree can approximate \revi{the behaviour of a} complex model, allowing its interpretation as a chain of \texttt{if-then-else} rules. \revi{This line of research builds upon foundational work in extracting symbolic rules from trained artificial neural networks \cite{Andrews1995RuleExtraction} and neuro-fuzzy systems \cite{Mitra2000NeuroFuzzy}, recently systematized in reviews on symbolic knowledge extraction and injection \cite{Ciatto24Symbolic}.}

 \item [Features Importance] Explanations may be provided by describing each feature's weight (i.e., importance) in the decision-making process.
-Such techniques are referred to as ``posthoc'' since they can be employed \emph{after} the complex model has been built.
-Examples of such techniques are \ac{LIME} \cite{Ribeiro2016Why} and \ac{SHAP} \cite{Lundberg2017Unified}.
-The main difference between the two approaches is that while \ac{LIME} can only provide local explanations, \ac{SHAP} can also produce global explanations.
-Both techniques are model-agnostic since they can be applied to any existing model.
+Such techniques are referred to as ``posthoc'' since they can be employed \emph{after} the complex model has been built. \revi{An example of such techniques is \ac{LIME} \cite{Ribeiro2016Why}, a technique to explain individual predictions by approximating the local behavior of a model with a simpler, interpretable model around a specific instance.}

+\item [Shapley Values] \revi{A particular instance of explanations based on feature importance is \ac{SHAP}, a technique based on cooperative game theory which uses \textit{Shapley values} to attribute a model's output to each input feature, ensuring consistency and local accuracy in explanations \cite{Lundberg2017Unified}.
+Compared to an approach like \ac{LIME}, which} can only provide local explanations, \ac{SHAP} can also produce global explanations, \revi{at the cost of a higher computational expense}.

 \item [Saliency Masks] Saliency masks highlight subsets of the original instance (e.g., set of pixels of an image or words in a sentence) mainly responsible for a certain outcome.
 Thus, a ``salient mask'' visually highlights the aspects of the input instance determining the outcome.
-Saliency masks are generally used to explain deep neural networks; e.g., \ac{CAM} \cite{Zhou2016Learning}, and its generalisation \ac{Grad-CAM} \cite{Selvaraju2020GradCAM}, highlight the contents of an image based on an attention mechanism, which is visualised as an explanation.
+Saliency masks are generally used to explain deep neural networks.
+E.g., \ac{CAM} \cite{Zhou2016Learning}, and its generalisation \ac{Grad-CAM} \cite{Selvaraju2020GradCAM}, highlight the contents of an image based on an attention mechanism, which is visualised as an explanation.
 Saliency masks are also helpful for text: \emph{rationales} \cite{Lei2016Rationalizing} are a short and coherent piece of text (e.g., a sentence) that represents a sufficient subset of words that can be used to predict the original text on their own.

 \item [Sensitivity Analysis] This technique can be used to inspect black-box models by evaluating the correlation between the uncertainties of their inputs and outputs \cite{Saltelli2002Sensitivity}.
 Sensitivity analysis is generally used to develop visual tools for inspecting black boxes.